Are Your Gums Healthy?

 Tooth sensitivity can be closely linked to gum health.
 If you find yourself wincing at hot or cold foods, your gums might be sending distress signals.

 Additionally, receding gums expose the sensitive roots of your teeth.
 This can lead to increased sensitivity.
-If you notice changes in the positioning of your gumline, consult your dentist promptly.
+If you notice changes in the positioning of your gumline, talk with your dentist promptly.

-Finally, inflammation of the gums can cause them to press against the teeth, leading to pain or discomfort.
+Finally, inflammation of the gums can cause them to press against the teeth.
 Addressing the root cause of inflammation is essential for maintaining gum health.